Monomorphization

 In programming languages, monomorphization is a compile-time process where polymorphic functions are replaced by many monomorphic functions for each unique instantiation.
-This transformation is desirable, since then the output intermediate representation (IR) will have concrete types and can be optimized better.
-Furthermore, most IRs are designed to be low-level and do not support polymorphism.
-Code generated this way is typically faster than boxed types, but may compile slower and take more space due to duplicating the function body.
+It is considered beneficial to undergo the mentioned transformation because it results in the output intermediate representation (IR) having specific types, which allows for more effective optimization.
+Additionally, many IRs are intended to be low-level and do not accommodate polymorphism.
+The resulting code is generally faster than dynamic dispatch, but may require more compilation time and storage space due to duplicating the function body.